anican/CIBL/README.md

 CIBL Is Basically Lisp! :smile: (I couldn't resist the recursive acronym)

 ## Syntax and Design
-Build on OSX.
-Support for Windows, OSX, and Linux
+Built on OSX.
+Final support will be for Windows, OSX, and Linux

 #### Polish Notation
 `` (+ 5 (* 8 2)) ``